CPNV-ES/LiveCoding-Pokedash-Game/docs/functions.md

 ## keyPressed()
 ### Description
 The keyPressed() function is called once every time a key is pressed.
-I keyCode for the key that was pressed is stored in the keyCode variable.
+The keyPressed return a 'keyCode' int, representing a number of the key pressed.
+Example:

+- Left Arrow  -> 37
+- Up Arrow    -> 38
+- Right Arrow -> 39
+- Down Arrow  -> 40

 ### Usage
     keyPressed();